-I just finished adding screencaps from 6×03 – “The F Word” of Shameless to the gallery.
+I just finished over 3,000 screencaps from season 1 of Shameless to the gallery.

 Emmy Rossum is worried about your balls.